 Are you a soldier looking for a nice tactical knife to attach to your belt?
 Or, are you a knife enthusiast looking for a wicked fighting knife to add to your collection?
 Look no further.
 This article will discuss the top 3 best-selling fighting knives ever made.
 These are knives used by actual soldiers and marines in combat.
 The difference between these knives versus other “fighting knives” is that they are field tested.
-Yes, that crazy shaped knife you seen online that is labeled a combat knife is not really field testing–maybe in the designer’s fantasy.
+Yes, that crazy shaped knife you’ve seen online that is labeled a combat knife is not really field tested–maybe in the designer’s fantasy world it is!

 Do you want a REAL fighting knife or a poser fighting knife?
 Only real fighting knives are listed below.